Veer-Zaara: Development

 Yash Chopra was due to return to directing after 7 years since Dil To Pagal Hai (1997).
 After his son Aditya completed filming for Mohabbatein (2000), they started to look for a new script for Chopra's return as a director.
 None of the new scripts excited Chopra; he expressed his disdain at the new trend of the films of the time, stating, "I was tired of television promos.
 All the semi-clad girls look the same."
 Chopra stated he was as nervous of his return as he was while directing his debut Dhool Ka Phool (1959).
-He then finalized another script and began casting for roles.
+He then finalised another script and began casting for roles.
 Aditya then provided a narration of a few scenes of a new script, but conveyed that he would be unable to direct it.
 Chopra was interested and began to work on the new project.

 According to Aditya, the story of Veer-Zaara was written as a medium for his father to return to his Punjabi roots.
 Chopra was born in Lahore, Punjab (present-day Pakistan) and later moved with his family to Jalandhar when he was young.
 He travelled to Bombay (present-day Mumbai) in 1951, when he was introduced to the film industry.
 Speaking about the film's theme, Chopra said, "Veer-Zaara is a humble tribute to my home in Punjab.
 It is my tribute to the oneness of people on both sides of the border."
 In preparation, Chopra watched videos of Pakistani marriages and consulted Nasreen Rehman, a professor of the Cambridge University for the film's portrayal of Pakistani culture, their courts and dialects.

 While completing the film, Chopra and Aditya had a discussion about the film's title.
 Yeh Kahaan Aa Gaye Hum was one of the contenders for the title, but Veer-Zaara was ultimately chosen.
 Chopra said, "The film's lovers are not bothered with the strife around them.
 For them, love is the only religion."
 The title Veer-Zaara was initially hinted to mislead audiences.
 The film's titled was officially confirmed by Sanjeev Kohli, CEO of Yash Raj Films, who stated that the title was chosen after "much deliberation".
 Chopra stated that he used to have constant arguments with Aditya while filming Veer-Zaara.